We’ve put together a list of cover letter tips, including:

 3. Read cover letter samples for inspiration

-4. Find the proper tone
+4. Use the right tone

 Your cover letter’s tone depends on your industry and experience level:

-- Creatives: Use a playful, upbeat tone to express your creativity
+- Creatives – Use a playful, upbeat tone to express your creativity

-5. Craft a catchy opening paragraph
+5. Craft an attention-grabbing opening paragraph

 To determine what will best catch the reader’s attention, consider your audience: